ubaleht/SiberianIngrianFinnish/README.md

 ## Software

-- The source code of the parser for ELAN (\*.eaf) files  with annotations: https://github.com/ubaleht/ELAN
+- The source code of the parser for ELAN (\*.eaf) files: https://github.com/ubaleht/LexemeELAN
-- The source code of the talking dictionary site: https://github.com/ubaleht/Lexeme
+- The source code of the web application of the corpus : https://github.com/ubaleht/Lexeme

 ## Description of the Speakers